James Dean: Early career

-Dean's first television appearance was in a Pepsi Cola commercial.
+In 1950, Dean made his television debut in a Pepsi commercial.
 He quit college to act full-time and was cast in his first speaking part, as John the Apostle in Hill Number One, an Easter television special dramatizing the Resurrection of Jesus.
-Dean worked at the widely filmed Iverson Movie Ranch in the Chatsworth area of Los Angeles during production of the program, for which a replica of the tomb of Jesus was built on location at the ranch.
+Dean worked at the widely filmed Iverson Movie Ranch in the Chatsworth area of Los Angeles during the production of the program, for which a replica of the tomb of Jesus was built on location at the ranch.
 Dean subsequently obtained three walk-on roles in movies: as a soldier in Fixed Bayonets!
 (1951), a boxing cornerman in Sailor Beware (1952), and a youth in Has Anybody Seen My Gal?
 (1952).

-While struggling to gain roles in Hollywood, Dean also worked as a parking lot attendant at CBS Studios, during which time he met Rogers Brackett, a radio director for an advertising agency, who offered him professional help and guidance in his chosen career, as well as a place to stay.
+While struggling to gain roles in Hollywood, Dean also worked as a parking lot attendant at CBS Studios.
+During that time, he met Rogers Brackett, a radio director for an advertising agency, who offered him professional help and guidance in his chosen career, as well as a place to stay.
 Brackett opened doors for Dean and helped him land his first starring role on Broadway in See the Jaguar.

 In July 1951, Dean appeared on Alias Jane Doe, which was produced by Brackett.
 In October 1951, following the encouragement of actor James Whitmore and the advice of his mentor Rogers Brackett, Dean moved to New York City.
 There, he worked as a stunt tester for the game show Beat the Clock, but was subsequently fired for allegedly performing the tasks too quickly.

-He also appeared in episodes of several CBS television series The Web, Studio One, and Lux Video Theatre, before gaining admission to the Actors Studio to study method acting under Lee Strasberg.
+He also appeared in episodes of several CBS television series, The Web, Studio One, and Lux Video Theatre, before gaining admission to the Actors Studio to study method acting under Lee Strasberg.
 In 1952, he had a nonspeaking bit part as a pressman in the movie Deadline – U.S.A., starring Humphrey Bogart.